slisznia/pcos/README.md

 ### Varint example

-A number 160 encoded as signed varint looks like so:
+Let's have look at the encoding of a number 160 as a signed varint:

 ```
 1000 0010 0100 0000